AliSoftware/OHHTTPStubs/README.md

 `OHHTTPStubs` also works with iOS7's and OSX 10.9's `NSURLSession` mechanism.

 `OHHTTPStubs` is fully **Swift-compatible**.
-[Nullability annotations](https://developer.apple.com/swift/blog/?id=25) have been added to allow a cleaner API when used from Swift. —  If you use CocoaPods 0.36+, simply add `use_frameworks!` to your `Podfile` (see "Installing in your projects" below for more details).
+[Nullability annotations](https://developer.apple.com/swift/blog/?id=25) have been added to allow a cleaner API when used from Swift.

 # Installing in your projects

-## Cocoapods
+Using [CocoaPods](https://guides.cocoapods.org) is the recommended way.

-Simply add `pod 'OHHTTPStubs'` to your `Podfile` then run `pod install` and you are ready to use it.
+Simply add `pod 'OHHTTPStubs'` to your `Podfile`.

-If you want to use `OHHTTPStubs` from Swift:

-* With CocoaPods 0.36+, simply add `use_frameworks!` to your Podfile to use dynamic frameworks.
-Then use `import OHHTTPStubs` in your Swift source.
-* With CocoaPods 0.35, you have to have and Obj-C/Swift bridging file.
-As the import is done in briding-header, no import is needed in you Swift code.

-## Carthage

-Simply add `github "AliSoftware/OHHTTPStubs"` to your `Cartfile` then run `carthage update`.
+_`OHHTTPStubs` should also be compatible with Carthage — but I won't guarantee help/support for it as I don't use it personally._

 # Special Considerations